cosc2336-ds-alg/assg12/README.md

 don't forget to uncomment the second test case and make sure these tests pass as well.
-Once you are satisfied with your work, commit your changes for the `remove()` function and push them to the `feedback` branch of your assignment repository.
+Once you are satisfied with your work, commit your changes for the `remove()` function and push them to the `Feedback` pull request of your assignment repository.

 # Assignment Submission